How To Use WordPress Gravatars

 Benefits Of Using Gravatars

-A Gravatar is essentially the same thing as an avatar, but gravatars are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.
+A Gravatar is basically an avatar that is hosted on a single server and is called up by encrypting the users’ email address using a special algorithm.

-Enabling gravatars on your WordPress site also simplifies the process for everyone involved:
+Enabling Gravatars on your WordPress site also simplifies the process for everyone involved: